DILLIDONKA/PLACEMENT-PORTAL/README.md

 # TAPC
-TAPC is the website portal for the Rajiv Gandhi University Of Knowledge Technologies,Srikakulam and it includes all the functionalities related to the student, recruiters and administrators.
+TAPC is the training and placement cell website portal for the Rajiv Gandhi University Of Knowledge Technologies,Srikakulam and it includes all the functionalities related to the student, recruiters and administrators.